Skip to main content

 #define I2C_BD_SDA_PIN PC6 // Please change to the actual number which the SDA wire is connected to your mainboard

-#define I2C_BD_SCL_PIN PB2 // Please change to the actual number which the SCL wire is connected to your mainboard
+#define I2C_BD_SCL_PIN PB2 // Please change to the actual number which the SLK wire is connected to your mainboard

 #define I2C_BD_DELAY 20 // default value is 20, should be in the range [20,50].

-If you want to do automatic bed leveling probe (G29) like a normal BLtouch before printing, uncomment
+If you want to perform an automatic bed leveling probe (G29) before printing, just like a normal BLtouch, uncomment

 #define AUTO_BED_LEVELING_BILINEAR